ASPIS Academy

 Anna Melina Steinbach

-Vice-Chair of the Aspis Academy Core Team
+Vice-Chair of the ASPIS Academy Core Team

 Anna Melina is a PhD student at the German Federal Institute for Risk Assessment (BfR).
 As part of RISK-HUNT3R, she is working on in silico modeling techniques for Next Generation Risk Assessment with a focus on the endpoint of liver steatosis.